TheMorgz/vuejs-try/README.md

 ```

 - This should spin up a local PHP server, on port 8080, where you will see the results of the code in this repo.
+- You're not limited to port 8080.
+Feel free to use any other open port.

 ### NB: This is strictly messing around.
 Gotta learn 🙈